kitspace/awesome-electronics/README.md

 - [MikesElectricStuff](https://www.youtube.com/channel/UCcs0ZkP_as4PpHDhFcmCHyA) - Teardowns, large lighting projects, xrays and more.
 - [Ben Eater](https://www.youtube.com/playlist?list=PLowKtXNTBypGqImE405J2565dvjafglHU) - Series of videos on building an 8-bit computer on breadboards with excellent explanations of all the sub-circuits.

+## Learning

-## Tutorials
+### Technical Tutorials
-- [All About Circuits](http://www.allaboutcircuits.com/textbook/) - Online textbook for learning theory with clear diagrams and explanations.
 - [Soldering is Easy](http://mightyohm.com/blog/2011/04/soldering-is-easy-comic-book/) - Comic book that goes over the basics of soldering that has been translated into quite a few languages.
 - [Uses of Different Soldering Iron Tips](http://www.instructables.com/id/Uses-of-Different-Soldering-Iron-Tips/?ALLSTEPS) - Covers what all those different soldering iron tips are good for.

+### Theory and Courses
+- [All About Circuits](http://www.allaboutcircuits.com/textbook/) - Online textbook for learning theory with clear diagrams and explanations.
+- [Electrical Engineering - Khan Academy](https://www.khanacademy.org/science/electrical-engineering) - Online learning platform with lots of topics, including a full course on electrical engineering, circuits, semiconductors, signals, robots, and even reverse engineering electronic devices.